nhsengland/it-standards/application-development/README.md

 * Testing
 * Acceptance into service
 * Accessibility
+* Containerisation - where it makes sense, using Kubernetes.

 Note that these standards should be used by all projects.
 If a project has a legitimate need to do something different, that will require review and approval from the Architecture Review Board.